danfortran/frontar/README.md

 # Frontar
 Minimalism done right; accessibility and good user interface are essential.

+Frontar is an anagram of "Fortran".
+The "Front" represents "frontend"; the name sounds like "Frontier".

 # Installation
 ## Step 1: Create a New Site
 ``hugo new site enteryoursitename``